timeades/Card-Games/README.md

 Currently set for a 1 minute countdown but this can be set in the script.js, by changing the value in let game = new MixOrMatch(100, cards) in the ready function, to any desired length.

+One known bug where the animation of the card icons does not happen in webkit/Safari - still investigating this issue.

 # card game war

 A simple game of highest card wins round.